jonnonz1/nz-statute-book/acts/public/2005/ngaa-rauru-kiitahi-claims-settlement-act-2005.md

     (c) is in the form set out in Part 2 of Schedule 1 of the deed of settlement, or as the protocol is amended under section 21
   - **fisheries protocol area** means the area shown on the map attached to the fisheries protocol, together with the adjacent waters
   - **governance entity** means the entity established in accordance with clause 3.4 of the deed of settlement
-  - **Historic Places Trust** means the New Zealand Historic Places Trust (Pouhere Taonga) provided for in section 38 of the Historic Places Act 1993
+  - **Heritage New Zealand Pouhere Taonga** means the Crown entity established by section 9 of the Heritage New Zealand Pouhere Taonga Act 2014
   - **local authority** has the meaning given to it in section 2(1) of the Resource Management Act 1991
   - **MED protocol** means a protocol issued under section 21 by the Minister of Energy that— (a) sets out how the Ministry of Economic Development will interact with the governance entity in relation to the matters specified in the protocol; and
     (b) provides for input by Ngaa Rauru Kiitahi into certain processes of the Ministry in relation to the matters specified in the protocol; and
     (c) is in the form set out in Part 2 of Schedule 1 of the deed of settlement, or as the protocol is amended under section 21
   - **MED protocol area** means the area shown on the map attached to the MED protocol, together with the adjacent waters
-  - **member of Ngaa Rauru Kiitahi (Ngaa Uki o Ngaa Rauru Kiitahi)** means every individual referred to in section 13(1)(a)
+  - **member of Ngaa Rauru Kiitahi (Ngaa Uki o Ngaa Rauru Kiitahi)** means every individual referred to in section 13(1)﻿(a)
   - **national park management plan** means a management plan as defined in section 2 of the National Parks Act 1980
   - **New Zealand Conservation Authority** has the same meaning as in section 2(1) of the Conservation Act 1987
   - **Ngaa Rauru Kiitahi** and have the meanings set out in section 13